 1. Continuum Concept by Jean Liedloff books for new parents

-I believe that this is the first book about parenting that I ever read, and it was the perfect one for me.
+I believe that this is the first book about parenting that I have ever read, and it was the perfect one for me.
 I read this book long ago, years before I met Christian and before Arun entered our lives.

 This book impacted the way I viewed having and raising a child.
 In Continuum Concept, Jean Liedloff presents the authentic and rich observations she had while living in a tribe in Africa.
 She was profoundly moved by how African children that live in tribes are raised compared with children from other places on earth, especially big cities.